mle2718/CHAJI-Effort-Displacement---Scallop/README.md

 # Getting started

-You will probably want to clone the repository to a place on the NEFSC network.
-That is a bit of a pain, but look [here](https://github.com/NEFSC/READ-SSB-LEE-On-the-servers).
+1. Clone the repository.
+We suggest the neptune server on the NEFSC network.
+Getting git on the neptune server to talk to github is a bit of a pain, but look [here](https://github.com/NEFSC/READ-SSB-LEE-On-the-servers) for the steps to create an access token, store it on neptune, and clone a repository.
+2. Edit the R_credentials_sample.R.
+Follow the instructions in comments at the top.
+3. Use Rstudio to knit the "data_extraction_and_processing_code.Rmd" to html.

 # Dependencies

 This code depends on: